sysfce2/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **debug/gdscript/warnings/deprecated_keyword** = ``1``

 When set to ``warn`` or ``error``, produces a warning or an error respectively when deprecated keywords are used.

+\ **Note:** There are currently no deprecated keywords, so this warning is never produced.

 .. rst-class:: classref-item-separator